sophiemiddleton/pyfitter/py-fitter/README.md

 ---

-     |      Args:
-     |          * file - filename (include path if not local), required
-               * dirname - defaults to "EventNtuple"
-                * treename - defaults to "ntuple"
-                * fittype - implented opts: "mom1D", "time1D", "momtime2D"
-                * fit range (low, hi) - range to fit over
-                * showMC - set to 1 if "MC infor is present and I want to use it to help my analysis"
-                * cuts - cut list to use, default is SU2020 cuts
-                * categorize - uses MC process code to find true nature of the particles making the tracks
-                * verbose - has the usual meaning, prints debug statements as desired, off by default

 If the verbose option is set then arguments are printed out before running the main.
 The verbose arg is sent to sub-functions, and allows the user to track any failure modes.
 We suggest a verbose > 0 for  development users.